Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 2

 Nuggets vs. Suns Betting Trends

-- The Suns have a +170 scoring differential, topping opponents by two points per game.
-They're putting up 113.6 points per game, 17th in the league, and are giving up 111.6 per outing to rank sixth in the NBA.
+- The Suns have a +170 scoring differential, topping opponents by 2.0 points per game.
+They're putting up 113.6 points per game, 17th in the league, and are allowing 111.6 per outing to rank sixth in the NBA.

-- These two teams average a combined 229.4 points per game, 0.4 more points than this matchup's over/under.
+- The two teams combine to score 229.4 points per game, 0.4 more points than this matchup's point total.

-- Opponents of these teams combine to average 224.1 points per game, 4.9 fewer points than this matchup's total.
+- These teams surrender 224.1 points per game combined, 4.9 points fewer than this matchup's over/under.

-- Phoenix has won 42 games against the spread this year, while failing to cover or pushing 40 times.
+- Phoenix has compiled a 42-39-1 record against the spread this season.

 Nuggets Player Props